 The train staff directed us to the luggage tent to check in our bags.
 The train can deliver luggage to most of the major hotels in Denali National Park If they do not deliver luggage to where you are staying they will simply tag the bags to the train depot to be picked up when you arrive.
 We were staying at the Grande Denali Lodge and had our bags sent directly to the hotel.

-Shortly into our journey the train staff called us by rows to go to the dining car if we wanted to get breakfast.
+Shortly into our journey the train staff called us by rows to go to the dining car for breakfast.
 The GoldStar Dome car has its own private dining car right downstairs from your seat.
 The dining car still has large windows to give you great views while you dine.
 The bar tender for the private GoldStar Dome car bar came around to take drink orders and then brought them directly to our seats.
-All non-alcoholic beverages are complimentary on the GoldStar Dome train, so I started my morning with a nice cup of hot chocolate.
+The GoldStar service includes meals, gratuities and two alcoholic beverages.
+In addition all non-alcoholic beverages are complimentary on the GoldStar Dome train, so I started my morning with a nice cup of hot chocolate.
 At lunch time the train staff again let you know when you can head down to the dining car.
-The snack car on the train is always open and had a nice variety of snacks to choose from.

 The train made quick stops in Wasilla and in Talkeetna on its way up to Denali.
 In Talkeetna we stopped for about 15 minutes, which allowed us to get off the train and take pictures by the train car.
 We then headed farther north where the scenery becomes even more mountainous.
 My favorite part of the train ride was the views as we crossed the bridge at Hurricane Gulch.
 It was an amazing view exclusive to the train and we were able to take pictures from the GoldStar’s private outdoor viewing deck.

 After a scenic 8 hour ride we arrived in Denali at the train depot where our hotel shuttle was waiting to take us and other passengers on to our next adventure.